springtestdbunit/spring-test-dbunit/README.md

 Configuration using a JUnit @Rule
 =================================

+NOTE: JUnit @Rule configuration is not currently working with Spring 3.1 (https://jira.springsource.org/browse/SPR-9232), until this issue is resolved please use the TestExecutionListener.

-NOTE: This section should be followed when configuring DBUnit tests to run using a JUnit 4.7+ @Rule.
+This section should be followed when configuring DBUnit tests to run using a JUnit 4.7+ @Rule.
 See above if you want to configure DBUnit tests using a Spring TestExecutionListener.

 To have JUnit process DBUnit annotation you must configure your tests to use the DbUnitRule @Rule.
 To do this you need to use the JUnit @Rule annotation in conjunction with the DbUnitRule class.